acrylic texture mediums

 What are acrylic texture gels and mediums?

 As their name suggests, acrylic texture mediums enhance the tactile quality of your painting.
 They are also known as acrylic texture gels or gel mediums, depending on the brand.
-The 4 main brands that make acrylic texture mediums are Liquitex, Golden, Pebeo, Winsor & Newton.
+The 4 main brands that make acrylic texture mediums are Liquitex, Golden, Pebeo, Winsor & Newton (these link to Blick Art Materials, and if you make a purchase we get a small commission that helps support this site).

 What can you do with acrylic texture mediums?